JLuboff/connect-mssql-v2/README.md

 To see all options please visit [node-mssql docs](https://github.com/patriksimek/node-mssql#cfg-basic).

+## Upgrading from v1.x.x to v2.x.x
+It is no longer required to pass in the `express-session` store.
+Please see the Usage section on the updated import/require method.

 ## Contributions
 Contributions are welcome, please submit a PR which will be reviewed.